shankar-veludandi/Portfolio/eco-vision/invasive-insect-spread-predictor/README.md

-# Invasive Insect Classifier

-BioCLIP CustomLabelsClassifier on a balanced invasive vs. native look-a-like species using iNaturalist data.

-# Invasive Insect Spread Predictor
+# Invasive Insect Classifier & Spread Predictor

-A hybrid CNN–LSTM model to forecast the geographic propagation of invasive insect species using iNaturalist data.
+The classifier is a BioCLIP CustomLabelsClassifier on a balanced invasive vs. native look-a-like species using iNaturalist data.
+The spread predictor is a hybrid CNN–LSTM model to forecast the geographic propagation of invasive insect species using iNaturalist data.

 ## 1. Conservation Motivation